 The USAO Teacher Education Program has identified three core dispositions which are listed below, with a set of "indicators" for each.
 These core dispositions can be related to the three sides of the triangle in USAO's Teacher Education Conceptual Framework.
 Just as the conceptual framework is built around an interdisciplinary approach, the core dispositions are interrelated and support each other.

 USAO Teacher Education Program's Core Dispositions:

-- Commitment to being a knowledgeable life-long learner (most closely aligns with the Liberal Arts side of the triangle-the "base" of our model and of effective teaching).
-Indicators include: Knowledgeable of content and pedagogy; knowledgeable of self and others, valuing diversity of each one, values and models life-long learning. - Commitment to being an ethical professional (most closely aligns with the Professional Studies side of the triangle-teachers in all certification areas must demonstrate these dispositions).
+• Commitment to being a knowledgeable life-long learner (most closely aligns with the Liberal Arts side of the triangle-the "base" of our model and of effective teaching).

 Indicators include: